Layr-Labs/eigenlayer-middleware/docs/middlewareV2/OperatorTableCalculator.md

  * @notice Abstract function to get the operator weights for a given operatorSet
  * @param operatorSet The operatorSet to get the weights for
  * @return operators The addresses of the operators in the operatorSet
- * @return weights The weights for each operator in the operatorSet */ function _getOperatorWeights(
+ * @return weights The weights for each operator in the operatorSet, this is a 2D array where the first index is the operator
+ * and the second index is the type of weight
+ * @dev Each single `weights` array is as a list of arbitrary stake types.
+For example,
+ *      it can be [slashable_stake, delegated_stake, strategy_i_stake, ...].
+Each stake type is an index in the array
+ * @dev Must be implemented by derived contracts to define specific weight calculation logic
+ * @dev The certificate verification assumes the composition weights array for each operator is the same.
+ *      If the length of the array is different or the stake types are different, then verification issues can arise, including
+ *      verification failing silently for multiple operators with different weights structures */ function _getOperatorWeights(
     OperatorSet calldata operatorSet
 ) internal view virtual returns (address[] memory operators, uint256[][] memory weights);
 ```

 Must be implemented by derived contracts to define the weight calculation strategy.
 See [stakeWeighting](#stake-weighting) for more information.
+When implementing this function, AVSs must ensure that all operators have an identical weights structure and length types.
+Failure to do so can result in certificates being verified with silent failures.

 An example integration is in [`ECDSATableCalculator`](../../src/middlewareV2/tableCalculator/ECDSATableCalculator.sol)